Florida Licensed Drivers Accused of Reckless Driving In Virginia

 Riley & Wells Attorneys-At-Law is a Virginia law firm that specializes in reckless driving defense.
 Our attorneys possess over 45 years of collective experience.
 We know how to represent and protect our clients who are licensed to drive by the Sunshine State.
 Our lawyers consult with Florida motorists who have been charged with criminal misdemeanor reckless driving in Virginia every day.
-The most common reckless driving violation is due to excessive speed.
-In Florida, excessive speed is often a minor ticket.
+The most common incident involves speeding on I-95, I-85, I-77 or I-81.

 Reckless driving in Virginia is classified as a criminal misdemeanor offense.
 A reckless driving conviction is punishable by up to 12 months in jail, loss of driving privileges and fines of up to $2,500.
 A conviction will also trigger the assessment of moving violation demerit points, significant increases in automobile insurance rates and potential employment issues.
 Virginia law contains 20 different reckless driving statutes.
 The most enforced statute criminalizes excess speed according to Virginia Code 46.2-862.